 “… since it is impossible to have an economy where everyone is making profits.
 Aggregate profit for an entire (closed) economy must be zero, hence if any firm is making profits, some other firm must be making losses.”
 (Boland)

 “Wherever entrepreneurs make profits … they expand production; wherever they incur losses, production is contracted.
 In equilibrium, therefore, there are neither profits nor losses.
 Walras thus created the abstraction of the zero-profit entrepreneur under perfect competition.”
 (Niehans)

 “Profit theory has long been regarded as one of the more unsatisfactory branches of economics. . . .
 One reason for this is that economists have not asked the right questions about profit.”
 (Murad)

-In fact, economists do not understand since 200+ years what profit is.#1 This includes Walrasians, Keynesians, Marxians, Austrians, Pluralists, DSGEers, MMTers and, last but not least, Brian Romanchuk.
+In fact, economists do not understand for 200+ years what profit is.#1 This includes Walrasians, Keynesians, Marxians, Austrians, Pluralists, DSGEers, MMTers, and, last but not least, Brian Romanchuk.

 Lars Ljungqvist’s and Thomas Sargent’s DSGE is proto-scientific garbage.
 Nobody with more than two brain cells needs three lengthy posts to arrive at this conclusion.

 NOTE on Brian Romanchuk's 'The Curious Notation Of DSGE Models' on Mar 29 and Blog-Reference MNE

 You announced a tripartite analysis of an elementary DSGE model and after part 2 you suddenly realize that the notation of DSGE models is “curious”.
 This tells everyone that you have not understood from the very beginning what you are talking about.